coldbox-modules/cbstreams/readme.md

         .parallel()
         .sorted()
         .count();

+// Collect the items into a set that contains NO duplicates set =
+    streamBuilder
+        .new( [ "aa", "aa", "bb", "ab", "dd", "ab" ] ) .sorted()
+        .collectAsSet();
 ```

 ********************************************************************************
 Copyright Since 2005 ColdBox Framework by Luis Majano and Ortus Solutions, Corp
 www.ortussolutions.com
 ********************************************************************************

-#### HONOR GOES TO GOD ABOVE ALL
+### HONOR GOES TO GOD ABOVE ALL

 Because of His grace, this project exists.
 If you don't like this, then don't read it, its not for you.

 >"Therefore being justified by faith, we have peace with God through our Lord Jesus Christ:
 By whom also we have access by faith into this grace wherein we stand, and rejoice in hope of the glory of God.
 And not only so, but we glory in tribulations also: knowing that tribulation worketh patience;
 And patience, experience; and experience, hope:
 And hope maketh not ashamed; because the love of God is shed abroad in our hearts by the
 Holy Ghost which is given unto us. ."
 Romans 5:5

 ### THE DAILY BREAD

  > "I am the way, and the truth, and the life; no one comes to the Father, but by me (JESUS)" Jn 14:1-12